Instant Pot Beans Chart—The Ultimate Guide & Cooking Time Table

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Why did we choose beans for this cooking guide?
-There are so many reasons to love beans and we want you to bring more of them into your daily diet.
 Dr. Greger suggests three, ½ cup servings per day—whatever your level is now, consider adding more.
-Not only are beans high in fiber, protein, and nutrients, but they’re also very low in fat.
-And cheap, too!
+Not only are beans high in fiber, protein, and nutrients, but they’re also very low in fat, cheap, and so delicious.
+Say goodbye to canned beans and hello to fresh, perfectly cooked beans anytime you need them.

 Why Use the Instant Pot for Beans?

 Glad you asked!
 Using a pressure cooker for beans not only saves you hours of cooking and cleaning, but also helps you to prep food ahead of time for easier meal decisions and better health.
-If you’ve got beans made, you’ll use them.
-If you don’t, you probably won’t.
+We love using the Instant Pot for cooking beans, but here’s why this cooking method is so awesome:

 From standard pinto beans to delicate red lentils, whatever your bean or lentil of choice, you can make it in the pressure cooker.
 Here are a few of our favorites: